-A total of 99 taxa were recorded from the eight study sites, most of which had been found in previous survey years.
-The faunal component was represented by 18 species of filter-feeders, 26 species of grazers, and 14 species of predators and scavengers combined.
-The algal component comprised 27 corticated (foliose) seaweeds, seven ephemerals, five species of encrusting algae, and two species of kelp.
+A total of 118 taxa were recorded from the eight study sites, most of which had been found in previous survey years.
+The faunal component was represented by 23 species of filter-feeders, 25 species of grazers, and 20 species of predators and scavengers combined.
+The algal component comprised 33 corticated (foliose) seaweeds, ten ephemerals, five species of encrusting algae, and two species of kelp.
+In general, rocky shore communities have remained relatively stable with only minor changes over the years.